jurek-a/aai2025-refs/README.md

-# This is my (JG) list of references for AAI MSc at Cranfield 2025 (aaimc-read-code-refs)
+# JGs ist of references (reading material and code repos) from AAI MSc course at Cranfield 2025

-This repository main readme and additional documents contain external references of my selected modules reading lists : 1.
-SLM, 2. ... etc (will be updated with time).
+This repository' main README.md and additional documents provide overview and links to external references mentioned in the lectures and reading lists of my selected modules.

-I migt convert the repo to a gist later (this ref address is guaranteed to exist in 2025 only) and that will be if no need for any specific standard full git repo operations will emerge.
+Notes : Hope this is helpful to more inquisitive but use it at your own risk !
+- This repo is guaranteed to exist until the end of calendar year 2025 at its primary address [https://github.com/jurek-a/aai25-refs](https://github.com/jurek-a/aai25-refs).
+In 2026 the repo might be deleted, or converted to a gist, or disappear.
+We will see.

-Note - use at your own risk, this page is a list of references mentioned in the course and is NOT an academic material, comments may include my private sentiments, puns or jokes.
+- NOT intended to be academic material, just a quick way to find mentioned books, chapters and articles, my comments may include my private sentiments, puns or jokes and book references are not necessarily in the mandated referencing style.

-See the library managed reading lists as primary source of course material, of course.
-This readme contains just my notes, for private use and to find quickly author's PDFs and github reops and NOT following the referencing guidelines.
-In this summary I simply go one level deeper than in the course's published reading lists references, and I have alos verified the links and code as I had to access them myself.
+- See the library managed reading lists as primary source of course material, of course.
+- I often go one level deeper than in the course's published reading lists references, and I have alos verified the links and code as I had update this repo onnly after I have accessed each resource myself.

-## M01-SLM : Statistical Learning Methods - W02 - 13 OCT 2025
+## M01 : SLM : Statistical Learning Methods - W02 - 13 OCT 2025

 Libary reading list [N-AAI-SLM](https://rl.talis.com/3/cranfield/lists/6600DDA5-EB4C-70FA-0D43-D8F665F9BC18.html?lang=en-GB)